-In the state of Florida, drugs are classified and placed into different categories based upon several factors.
-This mostly focuses on the potential for abuse that each drug has, as well as whether or not there are currently any accepted medical uses for the drug.
-Many of these Schedules mirror what is laid out in the Controlled Substances Act (CSA) which was enacted into law by Congress in 1970.
+In Florida, drugs are classified and placed into different categories based upon several factors.
+These categories primarily focus on each drug's potential for abuse and whether or not there are currently any accepted medical uses for the drug.
+Many of these Schedules mirror what is laid out in the Controlled Substances Act (CSA), enacted into law by Congress in 1970.
 On the federal level, the Drug Enforcement Administration and the Food and Drug Administration oversee this.
 On the state level, however, is it explained in Florida Statute §893.09.

 Simple definitions of drug schedules in Florida are as follows:

 Florida Schedule I drugs include heroin, ecstasy, peyote, methaqualone, and more.
 These have a very high potential for abuse and no acceptable medical treatment.
 Even when used with medical supervision, there are no ways it could meet safety standards.
 Heavy-handed drug laws include marijuana as a Schedule I substance in Florida.
 While the state has taken steps to lessen penalties for marijuana, it remains illegal in the state.